We can remove an Exchange certificate in two ways. One of them is with PowerShell.…

 Server Error in ‘/owa’ Application

-When starting Exchange OWA (Outlook Web Access) and entering the credentials, the below error is showing.
-The same is happening when going to the ECP (Exchange Control Panel) page.
+When starting Exchange OWA (Outlook Web Access) and entering the credentials, the below error appears.
+The same happens when going to the ECP (Exchange Control Panel) page.

 Server Error in ‘/owa’ Application.